Arthenia J. Bates Millican: Career and later life

-In 1976 she received a National Endowment of the Arts fellowship for her short story "Where You Belong".
+In 1976, she received a National Endowment of the Arts fellowship for her short story "Where You Belong".

 After retiring from teaching in 1980, Millican continued to write and undertake public speaking.

 She died on December 13, 2012, aged 92.

 Critical reception

-As the South Carolina Academy of Authors has noted: "By the time of the publication of her premier short-story collection, SEEDS BENEATH THE SNOW (1969), her work was being compared to that of Paul Laurence Dunbar, Zora Neale Hurston, and Thomas Hardy.
+The South Carolina Academy of Authors has noted: "By the time of the publication of her premier short-story collection, SEEDS BENEATH THE SNOW (1969), her work was being compared to that of Paul Laurence Dunbar, Zora Neale Hurston, and Thomas Hardy.
 In her convincing local-color narratives—by turns disturbing, touching, humorous--of the daily lives and strivings of rural and small-town African-Americans in the South, Millican was hailed as following in the tradition of Hurston, Richard Wright, Ernest J. Gaines, and Alice Walker."

 She was described by poet Nikky Finney as "a brilliant scholar of African American Literature ... utterly incredibly brilliant."

 Personal life

 Millican had four brothers, Calvin Jackson, Edward G. Jackson, Graydon Jackson and Leon Jackson, and three sisters, Catherine Alia, Victoria Jackson Barr Brunson, and Susan E. Jones.